mcleeder/CodeSamples/README.md

 ### Delete users

-My first story was to add the ability to delete users from the admin page, while preserving any sorts or filters used on the page.
+This story task was to add the ability to delete users from the admin page, while preserving any sorts or filters used on the page.
 It was a fairly straightforward task with the main hurdle being familiarizing myself with the existing user management system and the database.
+The implementation on the front end was just a delete button and a confirmation modal.

 ```
 /// <summary>